Program Listing for File bindings.cpp

 Returns:

-Tuple of (factors, sentinel_factor_indices) where:
+Tuple of (factors, sentinel_factor_indices, sequence_ids) where:

 - factors: List of (start, length, ref, is_rc) tuples representing the factorization